-Double E Company designs and manufactures DF-2000 chucks with maximum safety in mind.
+Double E Group designs and manufactures DF-2000 chucks with AWARNINGmaximum safety in mind.
 Please take careful note of the following rules for safe operation:

 - Double E recommends always using the DF-2000 chuck carefully without abusing it.
 Avoid strong collisions and/or accidental impacts with foreign bodies.
 These collisions can damage the chuck's components such as the end cap, jaws, and jaw retainer. - There is risk of injury from the rotation of the chuck during un/winding.
 Keep sufficient distance during un/winding and do not touch any part of the chuck during rotation. - Do not wear loose hair or clothing near rotating chuck for risk of entanglement. - Avoid unnecessary emergency braking. - Do not cantilever a roll on a single chuck. - Do not use chucks in working conditions different than stated in the specifications table or on any notes on the approval drawing. - Do not exceed the operating loads of the chucks as specified on the customer quotation and/or approval drawing.
-This voids chuck warranty and can be unsafe. - Make sure all fasteners are in place and torqued to the appropriate specification before operation. - All replacement parts on this chuck should be original equipment supplied by the Double E Company.
+This voids chuck warranty and can be unsafe. - Make sure all fasteners are in place and torqued to the appropriate specification before operation. - All replacement parts on this chuck should be original equipment supplied by the Double E Group. - Do not use chucks without all jaws covered by a core, or otherwise secured by tape or a band